School of Journalism and Mass Communication

 Learning takes place both inside and outside the classroom.
 Students can be involved in extra-curricular activities through SJMC-sponsored chapters of the American Advertising Federation, National Broadcasting Society, Society of Professional Journalists, Public Relations Student Society of America, and other groups.

 Our students are excellent scholars and competitors in state, regional, and national competitions.
-The University Star newspaper received seven awards in 2014 from the Society of Professional Journalists organization.
+The University Star newspaper has received numerous awards from the Society of Professional Journalists organization.

 Students from the school hold internships at major media outlets in Texas and throughout the nation, including positions with Scripps Howard, Dow Jones, Chips Quinn, and others.

-The faculty and student body are richly diverse — 21% of all students are Hispanic — and faculty members hail from Puerto Rico, India and South Korea.
+The faculty and student body are richly diverse .
+More than half of our graduate students are ethnically diverse and have a wide range of backgrounds.
+Faculty members hail from Puerto Rico, India, Brazil, China, and Zimbabwe.
 Faculty members are productive scholars who present papers and actively participate in regional, national and international conferences.
-Two Fulbright scholars are members of the school's faculty, and the school is a recipient of a Ford Foundation grant to develop a Latino Media and Markets Program.
+Two Fulbright scholars are members of the school's faculty.

 Master of Arts (M.A.)